 Press release issued 29 October 2012

-A neuroscientist from the University of Bristol will be swapping her lab bench for the backbench when she visits Dr Claire Craig, CBE, at the House of Commons for a “Week in Westminster” [29 Oct to 2 Nov] — a unique ‘pairing’ scheme run by The Royal Society, the UK’s national academy of science.
+Dr Matt Rigby from the University of Bristol will be swapping a lab coat for legislation, when he visits MP Stephen Williams at the House of Commons for a “Week in Westminster” commencing Monday 29 October as part of a unique ‘pairing’ scheme run by the Royal Society – the UK’s national academy of science.

-The Royal Society’s MP, Senior Policy Makers, Scientist pairing scheme aims to build bridges between parliamentarians and some of the leading scientists in the UK.
+The Royal Society’s MP-Scientist pairing scheme aims to build bridges between parliamentarians and some of the best scientists in the UK.
 It is an opportunity for MPs to become better informed about science issues and for scientists to understand how they can influence science policy.
 Over 200 pairs of scientists and MPs have taken part in the scheme since it was launched in 2001.

 Sir Paul Nurse, President of the Royal Society said: "We live in a world facing increasing challenges that can only be addressed with a clear understanding of science.
 From climate change to influenza outbreaks, GM food to nuclear power, our MPs have to make decisions about complex issues that will affect the lives of all those in the UK and, in many cases, more widely throughout the world.
 This means that MPs and scientists have a responsibility to engage with each other to get the best possible scientific advice into public policy making.